RESOURCES

 Blue is a popular color.

 While universally loved, it has been historically undervalued.
-Without the fame and glory of colors like red and purple, blue was widely overlooked until the twelfth century when the French designed their gold on azure fleur-de-lis and other European coat of arms followed suit.
+Without the fame and glory of colors like red and purple, blue was widely overlooked until the twelfth century.
+This is when the French designed their gold on azure fleur-de-lis and other European coat of arms followed suit.

 The Psychology of Blue